W I S D E N ' S S E C R E T

 This image is a unique etching with drypoint and dated 1653 .The image here has been enlarged in order to see the true creative complexity of this etching further enlargement is necessary.
 Its actual size is 160mm by 130mm.

 I have spent time without success attempting to find another example.
 The closest I have come is an image of the same man by another etcher G.F.Schmidt entitled The Bartige Orientale The Bearded Oriental.
-No expert that I have so far consulted has seen another example.
+No expert that I have so far consulted has seen another example of my etching.
 I believe with good reason therefore this etching to be unique.
 If anyone knows of another example, (not a reproduction), of this actual etching I would like to know because I am pretty sure there isn't one.